 We sponsored UM’s Evening with John Waters, where he autographed the poster for the event to us “Thanks for helping me spread filth!”
 We got to be the only vendor (other than a guy selling CDs) at the Gorefest 2.

-Gorefest 2 was an event thrown by a guy named Alan who I met online, which had horror movies, live music, and boxing matches, it was an interesting mix, and we had a blast.
+Gorefest 2 was an event thrown by a guy I met online named Alan.
+It had horror movies, live music, and boxing matches.
+Gorefest was an interesting mix, and we had a blast.

 Thanks to the John Waters event, we met Dolores Wishman.
-She was filming what would end up being her final film, Each Time I Kill, and when I introduced myself to her at the event, I offered up the store for use in her film.
-Although scenes we filmed for it none of them made it into the final film.
+She was filming what would end up being her final film, Each Time I Kill.
+When I introduced myself to her at the event, I offered up the store for use in her film.
+Unfortunately, none of the scenes we filmed for Each Time I Kill made it into the final movie.

 Last but not least, I wanted to mention Alias Nick Beal.
 I met Rich J. Schellbach one day when he walked into the store and just wanted to talk Horror movies, which I spent most of my day doing back then anyway.
-He ended up writing a column for the Oh, The Horror website as Alias Nick Beal.
+He wrote a column for the Oh, The Horror website as Alias Nick Beal.

 Last But Not Least

-A few final mentions go out to Jason Landrian (check out Jason’s band Black Cobra) and Carlos Giusti as they helped out immensely with spreading the good word and doing reviews on the site.
-Lesther, who’s the guy inside the store in the pic of the store exterior, was our only employee.
+A few final mentions go out to Jason Landrian (check out Jason’s band Black Cobra) and Carlos Giusti, as they helped out immensely with spreading the good word and doing reviews on the site.
+Finally, Lesther is the guy inside the store in the pic of the store exterior, was our only employee.
 He was a multiple Employee of the Month winner.

 It was a sad day when we closed and turned out the lights for that last time; I remember my grandfather standing with me in the middle of the store that day telling me what a beautiful store it was; he was right, it was.
-Above all, I want to thank all those who supported the store for its 2 years; it was a blast.
+But, above all, I want to thank those who supported the store for two years; it was a blast.

 Final Thoughts about Oh, The Horror DVD Shoppe

-I’ve always thought my idea was a little ahead of its time and definitely located in the wrong part of town.
+I’ve always thought my idea was a little ahead of its time.
+The parking situation didn’t help matters.
 Notice I’m not saying it was a bad idea because I don’t think it was.

-Unfortunately, all the pictures I had of the shop were lost when my computer crashed years ago, but through the Wayback Machine, I was able to get a copy of the logo and storefront picture.
+Unfortunately, all the pictures I had of the shop were lost when my computer crashed years ago, but I was able to get a copy of the logo and storefront picture through the Wayback Machine.

-I’ve still got the John Malkovich cardboard face that is directly under the 9526 in storage somewhere.
+I’ve still got the John Malkovich cardboard face directly under the 9526 in storage somewhere.

 Oh, The Horror Stuff

 Some of the Oh, The Horror DVD Shoppe tees and business cards are still floating around.
-In case you were wondering who G.A.
+If you were wondering who G.A.
 Echevarria in the top card is, it was my late grandfather.